I’ve taken the Big Five Aspects Scale personality test.

 My comment: I thought I would rank higher on politeness, but being average is a reasonable assessment.
 “Polite disobedience” would probably describe me quite well.

 35th percentile (less conscientious than 64 of 100 people)

 “People moderately low in conscientiousness tend to be relatively free of guilt, shame, self-disgust and self-contempt.
 Individuals who are moderately low in conscientious are not particularly concerned by failure.
 They are not judgmental, to themselves or others, and tend towards situational explanations for disappointment, frustration or lack of success.
 They can handle periods of inactivity and unemployment with relative ease.
 They tend to downplay the relationship between hard work, diligence and success, believing that chance factors and luck in life play a determining role.
 They live, in large part, for leisure and very much look forward to time off.
 They can be good at relaxing, and living in the moment (particularly when low in neuroticism).
 They are less concerned than average with cleaning, moral purity and achievement.
 It’s more fun to be at the beach or at a party with a person moderately low in conscientiousness – but you might not want to invite them over on moving day.”

 My comment: Well, I actively gravitated towards a freelance career for a reason.
-I dislike having duties as much as I like to decide for myself on what to do and what not to do.
+I dislike having duties as much as I like to decide what to do and what not to do.
 Still, I should work on this aspect of my personality a bit.

 2A.
 Industriousness: Moderately Low

 38th percentile (less industrious than 61 of 100 people)